w3f/General-Grants-Program/grants/milestone-deliverables-guidelines.md

 ## Milestone Deliverables

 Please provide a list of milestone deliverables.
-This list should closely reflect the list of deliverables shown in Annex 1 of the grant contract.
+This list should closely reflect the list of deliverables agreed on in the Pull Request for the Open Grants program or in Annex 1 of the grant contract for the General Grants program.

 Each item in the list should include a link to the deliverable itself, e.g.:
 - Google Doc link - make sure anyone with the link has View access